mackyle/topgit/README_DOCS.rst

-			b) The TopGit branch does NOT contain its corresponding remote branch (there may not be a remote branch in which case this does not apply)
+			b) The TopGit branch does NOT contain its corresponding remote branch (there may not be a remote branch in which case this does not apply).

-			c) The TopGit branch's base does NOT contain its corresponding remote branch's base (there may not be a remote branch in which case this does not apply)
+			c) The TopGit branch's base does NOT contain its corresponding remote branch's base (there may not be a remote branch in which case this does not apply).

-			d) Any of the TopGit branches listed in the branch's ``.topdeps`` file are NOT contained by the branch.
+			d) Any of the TopGit branches listed in the branch's ``.topdeps`` file are NOT contained by the branch's base (see "branch containment" above).
-			   (See "branch containment" above.)

 			e) Any of the TopGit branches listed in the branch's ``.topdeps`` file are out-of-date.